leo-lox/camelus/docs/README.md

   }
 }
 ```
 The initialRoute is set to **/**, which loads the HomeScreen.
 Additional routes like **/login, /profile and /chat** are defined.
 Each one is mapped to a corresponding screen widget.
-To navigate between screens, Navigator.pushNamed(context, '/profile') is used, allowing users to move from one screen to another.

 # 7. Setting up the project